thisdot/starter.dev/README.md

 ### Starter kit naming convention

 The name of a starter kit should highlight the core technologies that it uses and that differentiate it from other starter kits.
-In example: `next-react-query-tailwind` - _framework: next, state management: react-query, styling: tailwind_.
+In example: `next12-react-query-tailwind` - _framework: next, state management: react-query, styling: tailwind_.

 ### `package.json` requirements